griptape-ai/griptape-sample-tools/web-scraper/README.md

 This is a cloud-hosted version of the Griptape framework's [Web Scraper Tool](https://docs.griptape.ai/stable/griptape-tools/official-tools/web-scraper-tool/).

-On deployment, the tool will check the environment to decide which [Web Scraper Driver](https://docs.griptape.ai/stable/griptape-framework/drivers/web-scraper-drivers/) to use, in the following priority order:
+The tool will dynamically check the environment to decide which [Web Scraper Driver](https://docs.griptape.ai/stable/griptape-framework/drivers/web-scraper-drivers/) to use, in the following priority order:

 - If `ZENROWS_API_KEY` is present in the environment, the tool will use the [Proxy Web Scraper Driver](https://docs.griptape.ai/stable/griptape-framework/drivers/web-scraper-drivers#proxy) with the web scraping service [ZenRows](https://www.zenrows.com/).
 - If none of the above are present, the tool will use the [Trafilatura Web Scraper Driver](https://docs.griptape.ai/stable/griptape-framework/drivers/web-scraper-drivers#trafilatura).